combio-dku/HiCAT/README.md

 where `show_summary` is used to check the annotation results.

-## Using MarkerCount in R

-(Installed using pip) You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
-First, import MarkerCount using the following command

-`library(reticulate)`
-`mkrcnt <- import("MarkerCount.hicat")`

-Then, you can call the MarkerCount functions as follows.

-`df_res <- mkrcnt$HiCAT( .. arguments .. )`

-The arguments to pass and the return value are the same as those in python.

 ## Example usage in Jupyter notebook

 We provide example usage of HiCAT in Jupyter notebook file `HiCAT_example_py_v02.ipynb`, where you can see how to import and how to run HiCAT.
 For quick overveiw of the usage of HiCAT, simply click `HiCAT_example_py_v02.ipynb` above in the file list.